 In this Ajwain Paratha Recipe, addition of Ajwain in the dough takes it a notch higher taste wise and also health wise.
-Make it for breakfast or snacks.
-Here is how to make it.
+Make it for breakfast or snacks and eat is as is, pair it with pickle or a curry, you are surly going to love it.
+Here is how to make Ajwain Paratha.

 The first thing that comes into our imagination when we think of Punjabi cuisine are the Parathas. isn’t it?
 A paratha is not just a dish, it is the memory of comfort food.
 Only a true paratha lover knows the feeling of having a plate full of soft parathas smeared in ghee along with a cup of tea for breakfast.
 Am I right?

 This Ajwain Paratha Recipe here tells you how to prepare parathas giving them the flavour of ajwain.
 Ajwain or carom seed is a commonly found ingredient in any Indian kitchen and it has a great flavour.

 Ajwain seeds helps in maintaining your digestive health, and is good for any kind of abdominal discomfort.
 Ajwain or carom seeds are also rich in fibres, minerals, vitamins and anti oxidants.
 Very easy to prepare, cooking this recipe of Ajwain Paratha is a chance for you to showcase your master chef skills.

 Serve it along with Paneer Butter Masala or a side of dal for a complete restaurant style experience.
 This Indian Paratha Recipe is also a perfect winner for breakfast and you can cook it very easily.
 It can be made using basic wheat flour available in every Indian home and is a popular Indian bread.